The Office of Inspector General (OIG)

 - Complex interactions: Performance measures in this area provide information about the number of complex interactions SMP have with, or on behalf of, Medicare beneficiaries, along with any cost avoidance and other savings attributable to the SMP project.

 The OIG Report is compiled once each year.
 This annual report covers the entire previous calendar year.
-For efficiency and accuracy, OIG reporting of SMP performance measures has been automated within the SMP data reporting system.
+For efficiency and accuracy, OIG reporting of SMP performance measures has been automated within the SMP Information and Reporting System (SIRS).
 By entering data as activity occurs within the SMP, each project is essentially “reporting as they go.”
-The OIG retrieves the annual report directly from the SMP data reporting system to compile information on all SMP performance measures.
+The OIG retrieves the annual report directly from SIRS to compile information on all SMP performance measures.

 The OIG Report: Annual Results

-After the data is retrieved from the SMP data reporting system, the OIG analyzes the data and produces a comprehensive report, including a summary and detailed appendices, outlining aggregate and individual performance data for each calendar year.
+After the data is retrieved from SIRS, the OIG analyzes the data and produces a comprehensive report, including a summary and detailed appendices, outlining aggregate and individual performance data for each calendar year.
 The reports are published in the summer each year.

 For More Information